herbertino/Hello-world/readme.txt

 My first repository as an intern with HNG, I'm looking forward to learning new things

 This is the first time i am coming across GITHUB.
-So fat it's not been easy.
+So far it's not been easy.
 All of this seems new to me.
 At first it felt like i had no idea what i was doing.
 Honestly speaking, am not sure i have an idea what am doing.